What worked in San Francisco

 - Took advantage of online tools to organize volunteers early on.
 Activate them when enthusiastic.

-- Important to get message out through local channels before Big Soda comes to town.
+- Important to get messages out through local channels before Big Soda comes to town.

 - Business outreach was critical, early on.